abuturabofficial/w3-blog/content/page/privacy/index.md

 license: false
 ---

-**Privacy Policy for cyberfront.me**
+**Privacy Policy for sajidmahmood.com**
 **Effective Date:** 2023-11-19

 ## 1. Introduction

-Welcome to [CyberFront](/).
+Welcome to [sajidmahmood.com](/).
 This Privacy Policy explains how we collect, use, and protect information when you visit our website.

 ## 2. Information We Collect